by Tina Schultz | Apr 25, 2026 | Birds and Insects, News

 Plants and animals depend on natural light cycles to govern life-sustaining behaviors such as reproduction, nourishment, sleep, and protection from predators.
-Artificial light at night has deadly effects on many creatures, contributing to the decline of biodiversity...
+Artificial light at night negatively affects the overall health of many creatures including humans,...

 by Tina Schultz | Apr 16, 2025 | Dark Skies, Outdoor Spaces